 Stress is a result of a force being applied to an object.
 When the object experiences force, internal components of the object apply internal forces to one another.
 This effectively deforms the object.
 Stress is measured in units of pressure.

 Frequently Asked Questions on Tension

 Why is the work done by tension always zero?

 Work done depends on both force and displacement.
 Tension is a force but it doesn’t cause any displacement.
 If the work done is given by the following equation:

 where F is the force and S is the displacement

 then, in the case of tension

 Therefore, the work done by tension is zero.

-- How can we find the direction of tension force?
+How can we find the direction of the tension force?